-As part of the government’s efforts to help avoid a recession, Treasury Secretary Steven Mnuchin announced that the federal tax deadline would be pushed off by a full 90 days, until July 15.
-In addition, the Oklahoma Tax Commission (OTC) is extending the 2019 Oklahoma state income tax return due date from April 15 to July 15, 2020.
+When it was announced that the federal tax deadline would be delayed until July 15, 2020, the Oklahoma Tax Commission (OTC) also extended the 2019 Oklahoma state income tax return due date from April 15 to July 15, 2020.
 Though Secretary of the Treasury, Steve Mnuchin, was said to be considering a further delay on the deadline, no new guidance has emerged.

 What Does this Mean for Me?